-- 1 cup palm oil shortening
+- ½ cup palm oil shortening

-- ½ cup solid coconut oil
+- ¼ cup solid coconut oil

-- 20 drops sweet orange essential oil
+- 10 drops sweet orange essential oil

-- 1 teaspoon beet root powder (optional)
+- 1 teaspoon beet root powder (optional for color)

 - Combine the coconut oil and vegetable shortening in a large bowl.
-Use an electric mixer to whip the oils until smooth.
-Next, slowly pour in your room temperature soap mixture and whip until combined.
-Add you essential oils and beet root powder for color.
+Use an electric mixer to whip the oils until smooth and the consistency of frosting (you can put the bowl in the freezer for several minutes to help the oils firm up).